 The CrowdStrike platform includes an extensive set of API’s for use by both customers and partners.
 In this video and article, we will look at one example of how those API’s can be leveraged by a specific partner product – IBM’s QRadar.

 Before setting up and reviewing the integration options, there are a just a few prerequisite steps.
+Additional documentation can be found here.

 - Download the CrowdStrike app from the IBM X-Force App Exchange.
 This extension enables QRadar to ingest the CrowdStrike event data.